 I've been working on the open web since 1997, and I'm trying to recreate (or reclaim, I suppose) its spirit.
 It was once fun for people to follow links and explore gardens outside the walls.
 I'm trying to design Serendeputy to encourage that exploration.

 The basic application (the open index) is free to use and explore.
 It's generally around 10 million articles from the past week or so, indexed over about 95 million tags.
 I hope you find it useful, and that it contributes positively to the web.

 It's impossible to know the future, but I plan on keeping the free tier up forever.
 Through the magic of software, it costs me effectively nothing to provide Serendeputy to new people.
 I'd like people to use it.

 I should probably make money at some point, though.
 I'm a solopreneur, sadly lacking those millions of venture-capital or hedge-fund dollars.

-This is what I'm thinking: rather than sell you out for a tenth of penny, I'm writing a set of pro tools to help you slice and dice your index like Anne Burrell, training your own deputy to help you sort the open web.
-If you're an information maven and news junkie, like me, you'll get your $5/month's worth, I hope.
+This is what I'm thinking: rather than sell you out for a tenth of penny, I'm writing a set of pro tools to help you slice and dice your index like Bobby Flay, training your own deputy to help you sort the open web.
+If you're an information maven and news junkie like me, you'll get your $5/month's worth, I hope.
 Stay tuned.

 And, that's it: Earn money by selling people tools that help them be more awesome and enjoy the web a bit more.
 Pretty simple.
-No advertising, no surveillance.
+No surveillance.
 No ad-tech stalking you.
 No selling your data.